olegshulyakov/llama.ui/README.md

 5. **Privacy Focused**: All data is stored locally in your browser - no cloud required!

+6. **Localized Interface**: English and French bundles ship with the app, and you can choose the language at build time.

+## 🌍 Localization & Language Overrides

+Want the interface in French instead of English?
+Pass `--lang fr` (or `VITE_APP_LANG=fr`) to any Vite command and the build ships with the French strings preselected.
+Each locale lives in its own `src/lang/<code>.json` file (for example, `fr.json`), covering both the UI labels and the random sample prompts shown on the welcome screen.
+Add or adjust the JSON and register the language in [`src/i18n.ts`](src/i18n.ts) to localize another language.

 ## 🚀 Getting Started in 60 Seconds!

 ### 💻 Standalone Mode (Zero Installation)